Post Gather Updates: 2021 Onaqui Mountain Wild Horses

 BLM gathered more horses than anticipated simply due to the large herd size captured the final day of trapping.
 A total of 91 horses were gathered in one group on the last day, thus BLM ended up gathering 30+ more horses than scheduled.
 Due to these larger numbers, the BLM is anticipating that over 100 horses will be returned to the range after sorting, and as is consistent with appropriate management levels.
 The exact number is not known until all the sorting, aging, and animal selection process is complete.
 The date of release for the horses will be publicly announced on BLM’s website and social media.

-The Onaqui Mountain wild horses will be available for adoption through the BLM Online Corral Adoption on October 12-19, 2021.
 It takes approximately one week for animals to be awarded and scheduled for pickup.
 It may be late-October before the horses are available at the Delta facility on a first come, first served basis.

 How to Adopt a Wild Horse or Burro